-A randomized, double-blind, placebo-controlled, parallel arm, multicenter trial compared ezetimibe/simvastatin 10/20 mg plus fenofibrate 160 mg, ezetimibe/simvastatin 10/20 mg, fenofibrate 160 mg, and placebo in a 3:3:3:1 ratio for 12 weeks in 611 patients.132 The primary endpoint was to evaluate the LDL-C reduction of ezetimibe/simvastatin plus fenofibrate versus fenofibrate monotherapy.
-LDL-C was reduced significantly with ezetimibe/simvastatin plus fenofibrate compared with fenofibrate (-45.8 percent vesus -15.7 percent, p<0.05) but not compared to ezetimibe/simvastatin (-47.1 percent, p>0.2).
-HDL-C and apo AI were increased with ezetimibe/simvastatin (9.3 percent and 6.6 percent) or placebo (1.1 percent and 1.6 percent) but not compared to fenofibrate (18.2 percent and 10.8 percent); p values for all comparisons were p<0.01 except for ezetimibe/simvastatin plus fenofibrate (-50.0 percent, -50.5 percent, and -44.7 percent) versus all other treatment arms, p<0.01 for all comparisons.
+A randomized, double-blind, placebo-controlled, parallel-arm, multicenter trial compared ezetimibe/simvastatin 10/20 mg plus fenofibrate 160 mg, ezetimibe/simvastatin 10/20 mg, fenofibrate 160 mg, and placebo in a 3:3:3:1 ratio for 12 weeks in 611 patients.
+The primary endpoint was LDL-C reduction of ezetimibe/simvastatin plus fenofibrate versus fenofibrate monotherapy.
+LDL-C was reduced significantly with ezetimibe/simvastatin plus fenofibrate compared with fenofibrate (-45.8 percent versus -15.7 percent, p<0.05) but not compared to ezetimibe/simvastatin plus fenofibrate (18.7 percent and 11.1 percent, respectively) compared with ezetimibe/simvastatin (9.3 percent and 6.6 percent, respectively) or placebo (1.1 percent, respectively) (p values for all comparisons were p<0.01 except for ezetimibe versus placebo which was p<0.2).
+TG, non-HDL-C and apo-B were significantly reduced with ezetimibe/simvastatin plus fenofibrate (-50.0 percent, -50.5 percent, and -44.7 percent, respectively) versus all other treatment arms (p<0.01 for all comparisons).
 Treatments were well-tolerated.